-Looking back, if I would do anything different, I would have tried to be more decisive along the way.
+If I would do anything different, I would have tried to be more decisive along the way.
 I second-guessed every decision and tried to research every possible option, instead of going with my gut feel.
 I also might have reconsidered the timing a bit.
 We wanted a fall wedding so were only engaged for 9 months, which seemed like it would be plenty of time, but I quickly learned that wedding venues and vendors book very far in advance!

-My advice would be to ask for and accept help both in the planning process, and the day of!
+My advice would be to ask for and accept help both in the planning process and the day of!
 It takes a small army of people to set up a wedding, especially depending on the staff and services provided by the venue.
 Also try to keep in mind that while the planning may be a challenge, the day will be perfect!
 Planning can feel like an endless amount of details and decisions, but having help and remembering the big picture can really help with the stress.

 Venue: Town of Silverton, Kendall Mountain Community Center.
 The venue was basically a blank slate so it allowed us to completely customize the day.
-From selecting our vendors, to shopping for all of our table décor, to deciding the setup and flow for the space, we were able to personalize every aspect.
+From selecting our vendors to shopping for all of our table décor, to deciding the setup and flow for the space, we were able to personalize every aspect.

 Caterer: Durangormet.
-Jimmy catered absolutely delicious food for our wedding, and provided staff and bartenders.
+Jimmy catered absolutely delicious food for our wedding and provided staff and bartenders.
 During cocktail hour we served appetizers of bacon chipotle shrimp, empanadas, and an avocado salsa & chips.
-Our dinner was served family style, by each table, which we loved compared to options of a buffet line, or serving individual plates, as it allowed everyone to have food at the same time.
-Our dinner menu was seasonal, with a locally sourced salad, steak and salmon, with roasted seasonal vegetables and fingerling potatoes, all with a southwest inspiration.
+Our dinner was served family-style, by each table, which we loved compared to options of a buffet line, or serving individual plates, as it allowed everyone to have food at the same time.
+Our dinner menu was seasonal, with a locally-sourced salad, steak and salmon, with roasted seasonal vegetables and fingerling potatoes, all with a southwest inspiration.
 We received so many compliments from our guests on both the food and the servers; many people commented that it was the best food they’d ever had at a wedding!

 DJ: Mr. Soul Entertainment.
 I would definitely recommend Steve; he did a great job DJing our wedding!
 He was able to organize two setups for us for the ceremony and reception, listened to our song requests as well as general likes/dislikes into account, and helped us with our wedding timeline.
 His selections definitely helped create a great vibe for the night!